 Between November 2013 and 2014, Jerrie did a radio segment called Missing Persons of America that aired on KNSJ 89.1 FM.

 Jerrie has been quoted by the media on the subject of missing persons and on how social media has become a major factor in helping to locate missing persons, since the release of her book, “How to Use Social Media to Help you find a Missing Person

 Jerrie was invited to eHow Studios to give her expert opinion on the future development of their website, and has one of her articles being used as a course study material for a Duke University Class “Introduction to Experiential Education Class”.

-Jerrie is retired from federal law enforcement and lives in California with her husband and sons and spends each and every day trying to bring attention to missing person cases in America through her website and her Missing Person’s column.
+Jerrie is retired from federal law enforcement and lives in California with her husband and sons and spends each and every day sharing the missing on her blog and working on developing TV show concept ideas for various film production companies.